DarienBrito/TDMorph/README.md

 ## No UI, I just want to code!

 Fair enough :) The philosophy behind the construction of TDMorph is that the UI is "dumb".
 This means that it is completely decoupled from the core functionality, so when you interact with it you are invoking lower level commands that do not know what a button or a slider is, at least not implicitely.
 There is therefore a high level set of commands that you can pass to control the UI using Python.

-In order to access those, you first need to locate a sliders container and then target a specific element of the UI you want to control, that being a button, a parameter or a slider.
+In order to access those, you first need to locate a *sliders container* and then target a specific element of the UI you want to control, that being a button, a parameter or a slider.

-To access a sliders container, you need to invoke it by number, so assuming you have only 1 slider container in your TDMorph workspace, you can invoke that element using:
+To access a *sliders container* you need to invoke it by number (counting from 1), so assuming you have only 1 slider container in your TDMorph workspace, you can invoke that element using:

 ```python
 sliderContainer = op('TDMorph').GetContainer(1)